Jadael/TMT/readme.md

 ## Polyphonic Cables

 In VCV Rack, "polyphonic cables" refers to the ability of a single cable to carry multiple voltages simultaneously.
-This might be multiple pitches, in the traditional sense of "polyphony", but reall it's just ANY set of multiple voltages in one cable.
+This could be multiple pitches, in the traditional sense of "polyphony", but really it can be ANY set of voltages in one cable.
 This is a powerful feature that allows for complex patches with fewer visible connections.

 - A polyphonic cable in VCV Rack can carry up to 16 separate channels of voltage.
 - Polyphonic cables appear thicker than monophonic cables in the interface.
 - Each channel in a polyphonic cable is its own independent voltage, like a regular (monophonic) cable, and modules might process them in parallel, in sequence, or use them in other ways.
+  - If sent to a monophonic module, they usually read only the first channel, but polyphonic modules can do all sorts of things with the extra channels.

 ### Playing with Polyphonic Cables with T's Musical Tools